emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Bard
 Bards are inspiring musicians who uses music's force to guide their magical powers.

-As a Quick action, you can choose a creature other than yourself within 20m of you and give it a d6.
+Once during your turn, you can use a Free action to you choose a creature other than yourself within 20m of you and give it a d6.
 Once within the next ten minutes, the creature can roll the die and add it to any one ability check they make.
 Once the d6 is rolled, it is lost.
 A creature can't have more than 1 such die at a time.
 You can use this ability a number of times equal to your charisma modifier per day.
 In addition, you learn a Fighting Move with the Spell and Mental or Thunder trait.

 ### Berserker
 Berserkers are fearless fighters who charge headlong into battle, shrugging off wounds that would be lethal to most.